jocari00/bingo-game/README.md

 - Simple **wallet system** handles ticket costs and line prizes
 - Fully playable in the terminal

-This project is organized for modular development and collaborative ownership.x
+This project is organized for modular development and collaborative ownership.
 ---